Menu

 1. GRADUAL HAIR LOSS

 GRADUAL HAIR LOSS is generally caused by a reduced anagen phase (growth state) in the hair follicle.
-With on-going gradual degeneration, and each cycle becoming shorter than the one before it, the process culminates with the follicle wearing itself out completely, getting reabsorbed, and disappearing.
+With ongoing gradual degeneration, each cycle becomes shorter than the one before it, and the process ends with the follicle wearing itself out completely.

 2. SUDDEN HAIR LOSS